andrewacashner/hearingfaithms/chapters/chapter-3.md

 The villancicos set by Padilla and Cererols turn this into musical theology by imagining the baby Jesus not speaking, but singing; and by considering Christ himself as the song being sung.
-Thus the pieces connected faith and hearing by making Christ the Word audible through poetic and musical structures.

 Within the Spanish literary tradition of *conceptismo*, in which, under a single governing conceit, a poem may be read in two or more ways simultaneously, these metamusical pieces create a parallel discourse on music and theology by